 The complex that we stayed in pretty much had everything that we needed.

-I enjoyed staying at our complex because it had gave us what we needed as digital nomads.
+I enjoyed staying at our complex because it had given us what we needed as digital nomads.
 Our landlord provided us with a 4G internet connection that had a speed of 300MB/second.
 He also gave us a 4G pocket wi-fi that we could carry around with us in Malaysia.

 The complex had a rooftop pool that overlooked the Petronas Towers.
 There was also another pool to relax in on the lower decks.